ntts9990/ntts9990/README.md

-- 👋 Hi, I’m @ntts9990
+- 👋 Hi, I’m @ntts9990!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, R, SQL, dart & flutter!

 <!---
 ntts9990/ntts9990 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.